AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 How AI platforms evaluate content quality for citations: AI search engines prioritize content that demonstrates expertise through specific data.
 They prioritize named sources.
 They prioritize structured formatting.
 Generic claims get ignored.

-We structured every article with comparison tables.
+I structured every article with comparison tables.
 Minimum 4 competitors, 5 evaluation criteria.
 FAQ sections using H3 headings for each question.
 Claim-evidence pairs where every assertion was backed by a named source within 2 sentences.
 This structure allows AI summarizers to extract citable statements without ambiguity.

 Week 6-8: Citation Tracking & Reinforcement

-We used the system to track AI citation share of voice weekly.
+I used the system to track AI citation share of voice weekly.
 Every Monday morning: query 47 buyer-intent searches across ChatGPT, Perplexity, and Gemini.
 Track which brands appeared.
 Calculate share of voice.

 AI search rewards recency and consistency.
 One citation creates citation momentum IF you reinforce the topic immediately.